jesusxy/bit-by-bit/README.md

 - How does the call stack behave at runtime?
 - How might a SQL engine or JavaScript runtime be implemented from first principles?

-Inspired by the book `But How Do It Know?`, these projects are learning artifacts, not production tools, crafted to deepen my understanding of how computers actually work, one bit at a time.
+Inspired by the book `But How Do It Know?`, these projects are learning artifacts not production tools, crafted to deepen my understanding of how computers actually work, one bit at a time.

 ### 📂 Projects